gohugoio/hugo/content/en/templates/taxonomy-templates.md

 ## Displaying custom metadata in taxonomy terms templates

 If you need to display custom metadata for each taxonomy term, you will need to create a page for that term at `/content/<TAXONOMY>/<TERM>/_index.md` and add your metadata in its front matter, [as explained in the taxonomies documentation](/content-management/taxonomies/#add-custom-metadata-to-a-taxonomy-or-term).
-Based on the Actors taxonomy example shown there, within your taxonomy terms template, you may access your custom fields by iterating through the variable `.Pages` as such:
+Based on the Actors taxonomy example shown there, within your taxonomy terms template, you may access your custom fields by ranging over the page collection returned by the [`Pages`] method:

 ```go-html-template
 <ul>